Careers in Public Administration

 First Job after Graduation: International Development Fellow, Catholic Relief Services (Lilongwe, Malawi)

-Institute Advantage: The support of faculty and staff was critical to becoming a Catholic Relief Services Fellow and now full-time staff.
+Institute Advantage: The support of faculty and staff was critical to becoming a Catholic Relief Services Fellow and then full-time staff.
 Professors and advisors went above and beyond: meeting with me weekly, editing my résumé and cover letters, and having last-minute Skype sessions to prepare me for interviews.
 I would not have gotten where I am without them.
-I would also point to the Middlebury Institute network—I was able to connect with many alumni who gave me their time and answered my questions.

 Temie Giwa-Tubosun